uesleilima/xplan-rapi-to-openapi/README.md

 XPLAN Resourceful API document to OpenApi 3 specification converter.

+## Description

+A Spring Boot Shell application used to generate OAS 3 specs based on parsed HTML XPLAN documentation pages.

 ## Execution

 This is an example on how to generate an OpenAPI specification for the `/resourceful/entity/client/:entity_id/asset` endpoint: